-- These included patients in the last 12 months of their lives, carers, those at risk of developing a long-term condition and those requiring advice on their diet, smoking and alcohol cessation.
-Patients were then signposted to the relevant service. - The practice's uptake for the cervical screening programme was 87% which was comparable to the national average of 82%.
-There was a policy to offer telephone reminders for patients who did not attend for their cervical screening test.
-The practice ensured a female sample taker was available. - Childhood immunisation rates for the vaccinations given were comparable to CCG and national averages.
-For example, childhood immunisation rates for the vaccinations given to under two year olds ranged from 94% to 98% and for five year olds was 99%. - Flu vaccination rates for the over 65s were 80%, and for at risk groups 66%.
-These were above national averages of 73% and 51%. - Patients had access to appropriate health assessments and checks.
+- These included patients with palliative care needs, carers, those at risk of developing a long term condition and those requiring advice on their diet, smoking and alcohol cessation.
+Patients were then signposted to the relevant service. - To enable easier access to appointments, the practice hosted retinal screening appointments for diabetic patients, podiatry appointments and physiotherapy appointments were available at the practice for patients recovering from operation or injury.

+The practice's uptake for the cervical screening programme was 83%, which was comparable to the national average of 82%.
+There was a policy to offer reminders for patients who did not attend for their cervical screening test.
+The practice also encouraged its patients to attend national screening programmes for bowel and breast cancer.

+Childhood immunisation rates for the vaccinations given were comparable to national averages.
+For example, childhood immunisation rates for the vaccinations given to under two year olds ranged from 94% to 100% and five year olds from 86% to 96%.

+Flu vaccination rates for the over 65s was 81%, and at risk groups 55%.
+These were above national averages.

+Patients had access to appropriate health assessments and checks.
 These included health checks for new patients and NHS health checks for people aged 40-74.
-Appropriate follow-ups for the outcomes of health assessments and checks were made, where abnormalities or risk factors were identified.
+Appropriate follow ups for the outcomes of health assessments and checks were made, where abnormalities or risk factors were identified.